 Jacob Cain McRae, L. Ac.

 I am a board certified, state licensed acupuncturist, herbalist & bodywork therapist practicing in Austin, Texas.
-My specialties include chronic pain, post surgical recovery, psychological issues and dermatological disorders.
-My greatest joy is helping others recover their heath and reclaim their lives.
+My specialties include sports injury, chronic pain, post surgical recovery, psychological issues, eyelid and dermatological disorders.
+My greatest joy comes from helping others recover their heath and reclaim their lives.

 - Texas Medical Board Acupuncture License: AC01783